particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-battery-voltage}}
 ## Battery Voltage

-The {{device}} does not have a fuel gauge chip, however you can determine the voltage of the LiPo battery, if present.
+This device does not have a fuel gauge chip, however you can determine the voltage of the LiPo battery, if present.

 ```cpp
 float voltage = analogRead(BATT) * 0.0011224;